corkiejp/Corkiejp-notes-on-awesome-bluesky/morepages/PostNotifications.md

 This is an early beta, in testing phase at the moment!

-It is easay to setup by doing the following:-
+It is easy to setup by doing the following:-
 - Create a list of accounts you want to be notified about on your profile called “Post Notifications”!
 Not mod list!
 - Follow [posts.listifications.app](https://bsky.app/profile/did:plc:hqrgcv22lmizozkplfuevpmw)
 - Enable ongoing conversations from the account by sending a DM/Chat to it.
 No need to have chats open to everyone!